 The frequency-based commuter discount is 40 percent.
 Frequent commuters with DRJTBC-affiliated E-ZPass® transponders (NJ E-ZPass Group-issued) can pay a 60 cent toll – instead of the base $1 Class 1 toll – at seven Commission toll bridges: Trenton-Morrisville (Route 1), New Hope-Lambertville (Route 202), I-78, Easton-Phillipsburg (Route 22), Portland-Columbia, Delaware Water Gap (I-80), and Milford-Montague (Route 206).
-Starting sometime in July 2019, the program will extend to the new Scudder Falls (I-295) Toll Bridge, where the $1.25 Class 1 E-ZPass toll can be reduced to 75 cents.
+On July 14, 2019, the program was extend to the new Scudder Falls (I-295) Toll Bridge, where the $1.25 Class 1 E-ZPass toll can be reduced to 75 cents.
+Only E-ZPass transponders issued by the Commission’s toll processor — the regional New Jersey E-ZPass Customer Service Center (not a state-affiliated agency) — can be tracked for purposes of having the frequency-based discount tabulated and applied as a credit on subsequent E-ZPass statements.

 To qualify, a motorist needs to record a minimum 16 tolled trips per month across any Commission toll bridge or any combination of Commission toll bridges.
 This transponder-based discount is applied to a motorist’s E-ZPass® account automatically as a retroactive credit, provided the respective transponder/account is administered by the DRJTBC’s toll processor – the regional New Jersey E-ZPass® Customer Service Center (NJ E-ZPass Group), which is operated by Conduent Inc. The respective transponder must be in the vehicle when tolled trips are recorded, otherwise the regular E-ZPass® rate applies.